 Communications from MQA and/or Bob Talks

 You can choose to sign up for our newsletter and to receive other marketing communications from us.
 By asking to receive this information you consent to receive marketing communications from us using any contact method which you have provided us with, including by post and email.

 You may opt out of receiving information about our products and services by selecting the relevant option on our websites or by sending us an email at firstname.lastname@example.org.

 We may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes.

-By using the MQA’s websites you agree we may place these types of cookies on your device when using MQA’s websites.
+After defining your cookie options, you agree we may place these types of cookies on your device when using MQA’s websites.

 Disclosures to Third Parties

 We will only disclose Personal Data to other companies within our group of companies, business systems partners, government bodies and law enforcement agencies, successors in title to our business, and suppliers we engage to process data on our behalf.